NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The classes that can be used to make up an IDF file have been organized into groups as shown in the ‘Class List’ portion of the screen.
 A class is made up of a group of objects.
 Select a class from the list by clicking on and highlighting the class.
 The field to the left of the selected class in the ‘Class List’ will either contain [------] to indicate that this class has no objects in the IDF file or it will contain a number like [0003] to indicate the number of times the object currently appears in the IDF file.
 For example, for the BuildingSurface:Detailed class selected in the screen above under the Thermal Zone Description/Geometry group, there are 40 objects in the IDF file.
 The details for these 40 objects or any new object that is defined are displayed in columns within the grid.
 Each object is made up of fields and can be used to further define the object.
 Any units attached to each field are shown in the second column.
 You may need to scroll down the ‘field’ list or maximize the application to see all of the fields.
 Likewise, you may need to scroll to the right of the main grid to see other objects.

 Options under the view menu can change how you use the Class List.
-To display only classes that contain objects select the “show classes with objects only” option on the “View” menu.
+To display only classes that contain objects select the "show classes with objects only" option on the "View" menu.
 You can also toggle this feature on and off with CTRL+L. If the file is empty and has no objects, this toggle does not impact the display.

-The “Show Quick Select Dropdowns” view menu option adds two new input fields to the main screen.
+The "Show Quick Select Dropdowns" view menu option adds two new input fields to the main screen.
 The input fields can be used to go quickly to different classes in the main list of classes.
 By typing in the top input field, the group that starts with those letters are displayed.
 After selecting one and pressing the tab button, classes in that group are shown and by typing the first few letters, you can easily select a specific class.
 Pressing tab again displays that class and it objects.
 This method allows for quick selection of classes if you remember the group name and class name.

 ### Changing Values